aaronNGi/petopts/README.md

 [ "$opt_a" ] && printf 'Option a present with argument: %s\n' "$arg_a"
 ```

-petopts comes with the following functions:
+petopts provides the following functions:

 `die()`: Prints its arguments to stderr and exits the script with status
 1.